-The JTWROS procedure may also be used to protect other tracts of real property owned by the senior from Medicaid Estate Recovery.
+The JTWROS procedure may also be used to protect real property owned by the senior other than the home from Medicaid Estate Recovery.
 In addition, because other real property may be a countable asset(s) when trying to qualify for Medicaid, converting such real property from single ownership to joint tenants-in-common ownership prior to applying for Medicaid can convert the property to a non-countable asset for Medicaid qualification purposes.

 GIFT TRANSFER OF THE HOME TO HEIRS WHILE RETAINING A LIFE ESTATE

-The JTWROS procedure currently works to prevent Medicaid Estate Recovery, but it does not work in North Carolina to protect the senior’s home from other types of creditors during probate.
+The JTWROS procedure may work to prevent against Medicaid Estate Recovery and other estate creditors, but it may not work in North Carolina to protect the senior’s home from medical or other creditors during the senior’s lifetime.

-To shield the senior’s home from all estate creditors, the senior may gift the remainder interest in his home away to his beneficiaries during life, while retaining a life estate so that he may legally remain in his home during his lifetime.
-This assures that no future creditors, including medical creditors such as Medicaid, will be able to place a lien on his home following the conveyance, because the home will now not be available to pull back into the senior’s probate estate to pay debts following the senior’s death.
+To shield the senior’s home from all creditors, including creditors during life, the senior may gift the remainder interest in his home away to his beneficiaries during life, while retaining a life estate so that he may legally remain in his home during his lifetime.
+This assures that no future creditors, including medical creditors such as Medicaid, will be able to place a lien on his home following the conveyance, because the real property ownership interest has already been transferred out of the senior’s estate.

 In addition to allowing the senior to continue to use his home during his lifetime, retaining the life estate allows the senior to include the home in his gross estate for federal estate tax purposes under Internal Revenue Code Section 2036.
 His heirs will then receive a step up in (tax) basis, re-setting the tax basis of the property to its market value at the time of the senior’s death.
 Because the senior’s heirs will not have to pay capital gains taxes on the senior’s home appreciation during the senior’s lifetime, this can save the family thousands in capital gains taxes.